-In spring 2017, PEI is launching Global Perspectives on Environmental Justice.
-This event series will feature writers, filmmakers, other visual artists, and scholars whose work engages fundamental questions of environmental justice.
-Our visitors will address the political, imaginative and ethical challenges that result from unequal exposure to environmental risk and unequal access to environmental resources.
+In spring 2017, PEI launched Global Perspectives on Environmental Justice.
+This event series featured writers, filmmakers, other visual artists, and scholars whose work engages fundamental questions of environmental justice.
+Our visitors addressed the political, imaginative and ethical challenges that result from unequal exposure to environmental risk and unequal access to environmental resources.

-Global Perspectives on Environmental Justice is coordinated by:
+Global Perspectives on Environmental Justice have been coordinated by:

 Anne McClintock, A. Barton Hepburn Professor of Gender and Sexuality Studies, and Rob Nixon, Currie C. and Thomas A. Barron Family Professor in Humanities and the Environment.